sigmie/docs.sigmie.com/src/pages/docs/introduction.md

 ## What is Sigmie ?

 Sigmie application is hosted Search solution for any application.
+Having an intelligent search is much more than matching one word in thousands of documents.

+To find the perfect match for a
+Query you have to take into consideration things like:
+The Query language
+Possible typos
+and more
-Having a smart search is much more than matching one word in thousands of documents.
-To find the perfect match for a search query you have to take various factors into considaration, such as language and typos.
-Sigmie takes all this pain away and provides you with a user interface to make the management of your search as easy and flexible as possible.
+Sigmie takes this pain away and provides a user interface to make managing your search easy.

 ### Introduction Video

-We have an introduction where we show you how to setup a search in less than 4 minutes for your application.
+We have an introduction where we show you how to set up a search in less than 4 minutes.

 You can watch it [here](https://youtube.com/sigmie/introduction).

-## How Sigmie works ?
+## How Sigmie works?

-A smart, fast and reliable search engine is resourcefull process.
-For every sigmie **application** that you create, we setup 3 servers in the [Region](/docs/applications#regions) that you choose.
+For every **Sigmie application** that you create, we set up 3 **dedicated** servers in the [Region](/docs/applications#regions) that you chosed.

-This way we are creating a powerfull and highly available setup where you can send your user's queries directly to.
+This way, you get a powerful and **highly available** Search Engine to send your queries to.

-Using this approach we can guarantee fast responses for your users.
+This way, fast and reliable service for your users is guaranteed.

-## Why is the price so high ?
+## Why is the price so high?

-Our software quality is the main focus in our daily buisness and to accomplish that we need to be sure we don't save money on hardware and service costs.
+Quality is the main focus of our business.
+For this reason, we use premium hardware for our service, guaranteeing the best performance.

-So if you trust us with your search your are trusting our servers with a very curcial part of your buisness and we want to provide your the best that we can.
+Because us means trusting our servers with a very crucial part of your business, and we want to provide you the best we can.

 ### Trial

-Running servers is an expensive thing, therefore we are offering only 5 days trial for the **2K** accounts.
-In our opinion this is enought for you to decide if Sigmie is fitting your organisation.
+Running servers is an expensive thing; We are offering 5 days trial **only** for the **2K** subscription plans.
+In most cases, this is enough for you to decide if Sigmie is a good fit for your organization.

-Once your trial has expired, if you still haven't decided, you can contact us an we will extend your trial for you.
+If your trial has expired, if you still haven't decided, you can contact us, and we will extend it for you.

-## Getting help ?
+## Getting help?

-If you have any questions or problems while using our application, you can use the **Feedback** button in the right-down corner of your navigation side bar.
+If you have any questions or problems while using our application, you can use the **Feedback** button in the right-down corner of your navigation sidebar.

-A modal form will appear for you to submit any question or bug regarding our application, and we will get back to you within 24 hours.
+Submit the form with any question or bug regarding our application, and we will get back to you within 24 hours.

-## Sumit an Issue ?
+## Sumit an Issue?

-If you found a bug, you can submit an **Issue** in our public github repository [ here ](https://github.com/sigmie/app-issues).
+If you found a bug, you can submit an **Issue** in our public Github repository [ here ](https://github.com/sigmie/app-issues).

-## Found something wrong ?
+## Found something wrong?

 This documentation page is open source and available on [Github](https://github.com/sigmie/docs).
-If you have found something in the documentation that is confusing or incorrect ?
+If you have found something in the documentation that is confusing or incorrect?

 Please consider submitting a pull request on GitHub.